Last Updated: April 2021

 - Freight rail is part of an integrated network of trains, trucks and barges that ships around 57 tons of goods per American every year.

-- Freight rail accounts for around 40% of long distance ton-miles — more than any other mode of transportation.
+- Freight rail accounts for around 40% of long distance ton-miles (measured by ton-miles) — more than any other mode of transportation.

 - The Federal Highway Administration forecasts that total U.S. freight shipments will rise from an estimated 18.6 billion tons in 2018 to 24.1 billion tons in 2040 — a 30% increase.